 Interdisciplinary journal of theory, research, and practice in interactive online learning.

 Newsletter (in French) for distance education and training.
 Some content is free, the rest is pay-to-use, but it may be worthwhile subscribing to gain access to this rich resource, and have THOT alert you of new developments via email.
-FREE ONLINE TOOLS AND PRACTICAL SUPPORT In French, this is the public access part of the research site Corpus de Langues Parlees en Interaction, run by researchers looking into interaction corpora.
-Audio and video extracts are available, both everyday and educational.
-Useful for teaching speaking (possible use as examples of conversational stategies) or as a model for structuring ones own recorded corpora.
 CALL PROFESSIONAL RESEARCH ORGANIZATIONS AND CALL JOURNALS

 Intercontinental interdisciplinary journal covering all matters associated with the use of computers in language learning (L1 and L2), teaching and testing.
 Welcomes articles on computer-mediated communication, cooperative and collaborative learning, country-specific developments, cross cultural projects, distance education and tele-learning, distributed learning environments.

 The most widely quoted international journal in CALL and CMCL.
-The journals book reviews page give quick access to a very useful archive of reviews of major books in the field.
+The journal’s book reviews page give quick access to a very useful archive of reviews of major books in the field.
 Applications of technology and applied linguistics to foreign language teaching and learning, including EFL.
 Gives priority to theoretically based work.
-CAMBRIDGE UNIVERSITY PRESS PROGRAMS ReallyEnglish.com joins with Lets Talk Online (CUP).
+CAMBRIDGE UNIVERSITY PRESS PROGRAMS

 Includes Map Activities and Geography Crafts for Young People.
 Learn all major country names and flags.
 Learn all major country names and flags.
 Vietnam tours operator, Vietnam hotels reservation, Vietnam ticket booking, Vietnam car rental.
-How Far Is It to ?
-Take an Imaginary Trip!
-COUNTRIES GLOBAL STATISTICS GeoHive is a site with geopolitical data, statistics on the human population, Earth and more.
+COUNTRIES’ GLOBAL STATISTICS GeoHive is a site with geopolitical data, statistics on the human population, Earth and more.
 The main kind of data you can find here is population statistics of regions, countries and cities.
 CHILDREN This site is very safe and has lots of fun links where kids can play online in security.
 Safety tips are given.
-CHILDRENS DICTIONARIES Childrens Literature & Fun Links
+CHILDRENS’ DICTIONARIES

 Capper, J. (2003), Complexities and Challenges of Integrating Technology into the Curriculum, TechKnowLogia, Jan-Mar, 2003